Best Food Storage Companies: Augason Farms vs. Mountain House and More

 How to Avoid Making an Expensive Mistake

-Another mistake I’ve made is to buy far more wheat and less rice, which in many ways is more versatile.
+Another mistake I’ve made is to buy far more wheat and less rice.
+Rice is in many ways more versatile.
 It’s also advantageous for families dealing with gluten issues.
 On the upside, I have loads of wheat to barter with, and now I’ve started to look for 50-pound bags of rice that I can repackage.

 TIP: If you buy food in large quantities, you’ll probably have to repackage it for the longest shelf life.